vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Jerri asks about the wings.
 Danny knew about the wings Jerri tells Danny about Icarus jumping Jerri
 Danny asks, is self-immolation in front of Lincoln Jerri trying to vindicate herself about it?

+### Downtime
+Jerri explores her mythos
+	Parses through her old bible, well loved
+	To our daughter, love mom and dad
+	"What's your relationship with the angel" -> It had to one of us, why not me?
+	Lucifer sounds like Jerri's voice and two others Danny investigates